dnwitko/Elegoo-AI-Robot/README.md

 # (e.g., idf.py flash -p COM4 on Windows, or /dev/ttyS4 on Linux/WSL)
 ```

-Once the flashing process completes, you can unplug the ESP32 and plug it in to the serial adapter using the microUSB to microUSB OTG cable.
+Once the flashing process completes, you can unplug the ESP32 and plug it in to the serial adapter using the Micro USB to Micro USB OTG cable.

 ## Fine-tuning & Testing AI Capabilities (WIP)

-The ESP32-S3-EYE module fine-tuning is quite limited.
+The fine-tuning process is quite limited.
 The goal of fine-tuning is to verify the system's responsiveness and accuracy in various environments, in order to improve the car's interactivity and functionality.
 Since Teachable Machine doesn't support direct fine-tuning, you can simply re-training the model with new or more diverse data, and replacing your models in the same directory with your fine-tuned model (remember to quantize!).
+Do this if you would like to add new classes, or if you feel like your models aren't making accurate inferences.

 ## Research Symposium Focus (WIP)